uber/denial-by-dns/README.md

 Contributing
 ------------

-If you would like to add a new programming language/environment, check the `nodejs-http` example.
-Pull requests testing new languages and environments are very welcome.
+To add a new programming language/environment, check the `nodejs-http` example.
+If you created a test for your (favorite) language/environment, please submit a pull request here, so others can benefit from your work too.

-Travis-ci is building all examples and verifying whether the report in the pull request is accurate.
+Travis-ci is testing the examples and verifying whether the report in the pull request is accurate.
 If travis-ci build fails, you probably forgot to commit this file. :)